Tom DeMarchi, Director

 Fort Myers, FL.
 33965-6565

-Steve Almond is the author the story collections My Life in Heavy Metal and The Evil B.B.
-Chow, the novel Which Brings Me to You (with Julianna Baggott), and the non-fiction books Candyfreak and (Not That You Asked).
+Steve Almond is the author the story collections My Life in Heavy Metal, The Evil B.B.
+Chow, and God Bless America, the novel Which Brings Me to You (with Julianna Baggott), and the non-fiction books, the best-selling Candyfreak and (Not That You Asked).
 His memoir Rock and Roll Will Save Your Life was published in Spring 2010.
+His most recent book, Against Football, an anguished manifesto about the dubious morality of being a football fan, will be released in fall 2014.
 He also, crazily, self-published three books: This Won't Take But a Minute, Honey, which is composed of 30 very brief stories, and 30 very brief essays on the psychology and practice of writing; Letters From People Who Hate Me, a collection of letters and responses between Steve and his indignant readers; and Bad Poetry, a collection of previously unpublished verse and accompanying self-criticism.
-Lookout Books is publishing Almond’s story collection God Bless America in October 2011.
-He lives outside Boston with his wife, two children, and mounting debt.
-For more on Steve Almond, including music recommendations, visit www.stevealmondjoy.com or check him out on Facebook at http://www.facebook.com/pages/Steve-Almond/105908579252?fref=ts
+Almond lives outside Boston with his wife, three children, and mounting debt.
+For more on Steve Almond, including music recommendations, visit: www.stevealmondjoy.com

 Lynne Barrett is the author of the story collections Magpies (Gold Medal, Florida Book Awards), The Secret Names of Women, and The Land of Go.
 She edited Tigertail: Florida Flash and co-edited Birth: A Literary Companion.
-Her recent work appears in Fifteen Views of Miami, Real South, The Written Wardrobe, Ellery Queen's Mystery Magazine, The Southern Women’s Review, Delta Blues, One Year to a Writing Life, and Blue Christmas.
-Her essay in The Review Review, “What Editors Want,” was featured in the L.A.
-Times and Glimmer Train’s digest.
+Recent stories appear in Trouble in the Heartland: Stories Inspired by the Songs of Bruce Springsteen, Fifteen Views of Miami, Fort Lauderdale Magazine, Real South, Ellery Queen's Mystery Magazine, Delta Blues, and One Year to a Writing Life.
 A recipient of the Edgar Award for best mystery story, she teaches in the MFA program at Florida International University and is editor of The Florida Book Review.
-Learn more about Lynne here: www.lynnebarrett.com
+Learn more about Lynne here: www.lynnebarrett.com.

 Beth Ann Fennelly directs the MFA Program at Ole Miss where she was named the 2011 Outstanding Liberal Arts Teacher of the Year.
 She's won grants from the N.E.A., the MS Arts Commission, and United States Artists.
 Her work has three times been included in The Best American Poetry Series.
 Fennelly has published three full-length poetry books.
 Her first, Open House, won The 2001 Kenyon Review Prize, the Great Lakes College Association New Writers Award, and was a Book Sense Top Ten Poetry Pick.
 It was reissued by W. W. Norton in 2009.
 Her second book, Tender Hooks, and her third, Unmentionables, were published by W. W. Norton in 2004 and 2008.
 She has also published a book of nonfiction, Great with Child, in 2006, with Norton.
 Fennelly writes essays on travel, culture, and design for Country Living, Southern Living, the Oxford American, and others.
 She and her husband Tom Franklin co-authored the novel The Tilted World (October 2013, William Morris).
 They live in Oxford with their three children.